NateWr/food-and-drink-menu/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 1.4.2 =
+This update brings Food and Drink Menu in full compliance with the WPML plugin for multi-language sites.

 = 1.4.1 =
 This update fixes a conflict with some plugins which would prevent the menus from displaying properly.